01-edu/public/subjects/mouse-trap/README.md

 - Create a function `moveCircle`: make it fire when the mouse moves, and get the last circle created and makes it move along with the mouse

-- Set a box in the center of the page ; when a circle is inside that box, it has to be purple ; once a circle enters the box, it is trapped inside and cannot go out of it anymore.
+- Create a function `setBox` which sets a box with the class `box` in the center of the page ; when a circle is inside that box, it has to be purple ; once a circle enters the box, it is trapped inside and cannot go out of it anymore.

 ### Notions